Hot tubs and spas come in an array of shapes and sizes, and can be equipped with scores of accessories. Accordingly, they have a wide range of prices.

 Water access is simple; spas fill with an outdoor hose.
 The spa then heats and circulates the water.
 Insulated tub covers limit evaporation, but the tub will need occasional topping off.
 When it’s time to empty the unit, all spas have built-in hose bibs so you can drain the water.

 Getting in and out of a spa provides opportunities for mishaps.
 A handrail is a good idea for older—and younger—users.
 A cover with a lock is must if you have children.

 If you plan to build your spa into the deck, it may seem best to drop it into the deck so that the rim of the tub sits on the decking.
 Unfortunately, this makes it easy for people to fall in or step on the cover, and also complicates getting into the tub.
 The ideal arrangement is to set the spa partially into the deck so the rim is 17 to 24 inches above the decking.
 That way, bathers can sit on the rim, swing their feet over, and enter the water.

 Hot water feels great, but needs to be indulged with caution.
 The Association of Pool & Spa Professionals recommends keeping the water temperature between 100°F and 102°F, with 104°F as a maximum.
 A safe soaking duration is 15 minutes.
-To keep the spa free of bacteria, you must be clean it regularly and add sanitizing chemicals.
+To keep the spa free of bacteria, you must clean it regularly and add sanitizing chemicals.

-Anticipating the Cost and Value of a Spa
+Anticipating the Value of a Spa

 If you live in a region with a climate moderate enough for year-round use, a deck equipped with a spa should give you a slight edge in selling a home.
 John Tripp, an appraiser with Foundation Trust in San Jose, Calif., says that spas “normally are assets as long as they have been properly maintained and there is no evidence of leakage or deferred maintenance.”